 A total of 72 hours is required.
 Courses must be completed with a grade of "C" or better, with the exception of ED130 and ED230 which must be completed with a B- or better.

-Item # Title Credits

-ED130 FOUNDATIONS OF 4.0

-EDUCATION

-ED133 TECHNOLOGY 1.0

-INTEGRATION IN K-12

-CLASSROOMS

-ED230 HUMAN DEVELOPMENT 4.0

-AND LEARNING THEORY

-ED233 INTEGRATED FINE ARTS 2.0

-FOR YOUNG CHILDREN

-ED235 BASIC MOVEMENT AND 2.0

-MOTOR FOR YOUNG

-- CHILDREN

-ED240 READING CORE I: 4.0

-PHONEMICS, PHONICS,

-AND LANGUAGE

-ACQUISITION

-ED243 PRIMARY EDUCATION 4.0

-PHILOSOPHY AND

-PRACTICES

-ED285 FIELD PRACTICUM II 1.0

-ED341 READING CORE II: 4.0

-PRINCIPLES AND

-PRACTICES FOR LITERACY

-INSTRUCTORS

-ED343 READING CORE III: 4.0

-DIAGNOSTIC TEACHING IN

-THE ASSESSMENT-BASED

-CLASSROOM 4.0

-ED360 SURVEY OF INCLUSION PHILOSOPHY AND 4.0

-ED368 STRATEGIES CLASSBOOM AND 4.0

-ED300 CLASSROOM AND BEHAVIOR MANAGEMENT 4.0

-ED373 MATHEMATICAL METHODS 4.0

-LD3/3 FOR PRIMARY EDUCATION 4.0

-ED374 SOCIAL STUDIES, ENGLISH, 4.0

-LD37 4 LANGUAGE ARTS METHODS 4.0

-FOR PRIMARY EDUCATION

-ED375 SCIENCE METHODS FOR 4.0

-PRIMARY EDUCATION

-ED385 FIELD PRACTICUM III 1.0

-ED485 FIELD PRACTICUM IV 1.0

-ED495 STUDENT TEACHING 16.0

-SE230 INTRODUCTION TO 4.0

-EXCEPTIONALITIES
+This major leads to a license to teach general education in grades PreK-5.

+ED130 FOUNDATIONS OF EDUCATION 4 ED133 TECHNOLOGY INTEGRATION IN K-12 CLASSROOMS S 1 ED230 HUMAN DEVELOPMENT AND LEARNING THEORY 4 ED233 INTEGRATED FINE ARTS FOR YOUNG CHILDREN 2 ED235 BASIC MOVEMENT AND MOTOR FOR YOUNG CHILD DREN 2 ED240 READING CORE I: PHONEMICS, PHONICS, AND LAN ACQUISITION IGUAGE 4 ED243 PRIMARY EDUCATION PHILOSOPHY AND PRACTICE S 4 ED285 FIELD PRACTICUM II 1 ED341 READING CORE II: PRINCIPLES AND PRACTICES FO R 4 LITERACY INSTRUCTORS ED343 READING CORE III: DIAGNOSTIC TEACHING IN THE 4 ASSESSMENT-BASED CLASSROOM ED360 SURVEY OF INCLUSION PHILOSOPHY AND STRATE GIES 4 ED368 CLASSROOM AND BEHAVIOR MANAGEMENT 4 ED373 MATHEMATICAL METHODS FOR PRIMARY EDUCATION ON 4 ED374 SOCIAL STUDIES, ENGLISH, LANGUAGE ARTS METH IODS 4 FOR PRIMARY EDUCATION ED375 SCIENCE METHODS FOR PRIMARY EDUCATION 4 ED385 FIELD PRACTICUM III 1 ED485 FIELD PRACTICUM IV 1 ED495 STUDENT TEACHING 16 SE230 INTRODUCTION TO EXCEPTIONALITIES 4

-Licensure majors must successfully complete all degree requirements, including admission to the Teacher Education Program/teacher education candidacy and student teaching, as well as meet academic and field requirements prescribed the Ohio Department of Education and the laws of the State of Ohio.
+Licensure majors must successfully complete all degree requirements, including admission to the Teacher Education Program/teacher education candidacy and student teaching, as well as meet academic and field requirements prescribed by the Ohio Department of Education and the laws of the State of Ohio.
 In addition, teacher education candidates must achieve passing scores for all OAE tests required for their respective licensure area(s).